Dalovice (Mladá Boleslav District): Geography

 Dalovice is located about 2 km west of Mladá Boleslav and 44 km northeast of Prague.
 It lies in an agricultural landscape in the Jizera Table.
 The highest point is at 280 m above sea level.
 The municipality is situated on the right bank of the Jizera River.

 History

 The first written mention of Dalovice is from 1398.

+Demographics

 Economy

-There is an industrial zone formed by buildings of the Technology and Development Centre of Škoda Auto.
+In the municipality is an industrial zone formed by buildings of the Technology and Development Centre of Škoda Auto.
 It was built on the site of a former textile factory in 2018.

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+There are no protected cultural monuments in the municipality.